Collar bone pain physiotherapyBy Nigel Chua

 The bone itself may be broken (fractured collar bone) or suffering from wear and tear, the surrounding ligaments can be injured or occasionally there may be something more sinister going on.

-Here we look at the most common causes of clavicle pain, what causes them, how they differ and the best treatment options.
+Here at Phoenix Rehab, we look at the most common causes of clavicle pain, what causes them, how they differ and the best treatment options.

 ANATOMY OF THE CLAVICLE

 The clavicle or collarbone is roughly 15 cm long and connects our arms to our body through two joints:

 - the sternoclavicular joint at the proximal end with the breastbone (sternum)